 - Manhattan campus: Counseling Services helps students who are dealing with such issues as stress, family concerns and relationships.
 Make an appointment today to get help.

 - Manhattan campus: The K-State Family Center is a state-of-the-art therapy training/service center that provides high-quality, affordable individual, family, couple and group therapy for people living in the Manhattan area.

-- Polytechnic campus: Campus representatives serve students and connect them to Manhattan campus services and/or Salina-area resources as needed.
+- Polytechnic campus: Campus representatives serve students and connect them to Manhattan campus Counseling Services and/or Salina-area resources as needed.

 - Olathe campus: Olathe students have access to the same Counseling Services resources as our Manhattan students.

 Online resources promoting emotional wellness are also offered by Counseling Services and are available to all students, regardless of campus location.
 Check out the University Life Café to read the interactive blog and find wellness resources or browse through Counseling Service's resources on a variety of topics.